February 9th, 2023 - 4 min read

 1) Zero Downtime

-Moving running VMs from one host to another with zero downtime is one of the more powerful features of virtualisation.
-This can be achieved by configuring and enabling VMware vMotion, Distributed Resource Scheduler (DRS), High Availability (HA), and Distributed Power Management (DPM) feature.
+Moving running VMs from one host to another with zero downtime is one of the more powerful features of Virtualisation.
+This can be achieved by configuring and enabling VMware vMotion, Distributed Resource Scheduler (DRS), High Availability (HA), and Distributed Power Management (DPM) features.

 2) Server Consolidation

 Most of the systems are based on x86 architecture that was initially designed for a single OS and single application, and the whole system hardly consumes the 10~15% of the physical resources.
 With the introduction of hypervisor by VMware, it changed the whole IT world as multiple operating systems and multiple applications can be installed and configured on a single system that consumes up to 80% of the physical resources of the system.

 By doing this, you can reduce the number of physical servers while saving power, cooling, and data centre footprint costs for your company.